UI Design Testing Tools I Use All The Time

 It is an excellent way of addressing stakeholder concerns about a design concept.
 I can get results from testing within an hour, and Usability Hub will even handle participants’ recruitment if I want.

-“Spell Check” Your Designs with Attention Insights
+“Spell Check” Your Designs With Attention Insights

 Once I start to design an interface, there is a lot to consider from messaging and aesthetics to visual hierarchy and calls to action.
 As a result, it can be all too easy to end up with the wrong focus on a page.
 If I am not careful, I lead the user’s attention in the wrong direction, and they miss critical content or calls to action.